Risks for lung cancer

 People who have an organ transplant take drugs to suppress their immune system so the body doesn’t reject the organ.
 Having a suppressed immune system increases their risk of developing lung cancer.

 Burning coal indoors for cooking and heating is most strongly linked to lung cancer.
-Burning wood and other fuels, such as dung or grass, and frying foods in oil at high temperatures can also increase the risk for lung cancer.
+Burning wood and other fuels, such as dung or grass, or frying foods in oil at high temperatures can also increase the risk for lung cancer.

 Lupus

-Beta carotene supplements in smokers
+Beta carotene supplements in people who smoke

 Possible risk factors